mozilla/bedrock/docs/coding.rst

 Writing URL Patterns
 --------------------

-URL patterns should be as strict as possible.
-It also forces a trailing slash.
+URL patterns should be the entire URL you desire, minus any prefixes from URLs files importing this one, and including a trailing slash.
 You should also give the URL a name so that other pages can reference it instead of hardcoding the URL.
 Example:

 .. code-block:: python